luca-bassoricci/dependabot/README.md

 Because gitlab doesn't emit webhook when repository can no longer be merged due to conflict, this option will only have any effect when scheduled jobs run.
 The rebase will not happen as soon as repository got conflicts.

-Currently not implemented options:
+#### not implemented options

 * [versioning-strategy](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates#versioning-strategy)

+## Adding update jobs

+If gitlab webhook is configured, update jobs are created automatically once dependabot.yml configuration file is pushed to the repository's default branch.
+Configuration is also updated when dependabot.yml file is changed in default branch.
+Jobs are removed is dependabot.yml file is deleted from repository.

 ### Adding project manually

-Endpoint `api/project` can receive POST request with json `{"project":"dependabot-gitlab/dependabot"}` to add project manually.
+Endpoint `api/project` can receive POST request with json `{"project":"dependabot-gitlab/dependabot"}` to add update jobs for project manually.
 Project must have a valid dependabot configuration file.

 ## Rake tasks